Infographic: The real costs of ELK Log Management

 - Customizing the system for production-grade log management

-- Training users on how to use Elasticsearch
+- Training users on how to use ELK

 Read it.
 Digest the tradeoffs.
 Apply ELKonomics to your own business situation.

 And remember: the beauty of a SaaS log management system like Loggly is that you can see the value you’re getting without investing a lot of time and money up front.
-After you’ve read the white paper, it’d be a great time for a free 30-day trial of Loggly.
+After you’ve read the ELK TCO Report, it’d be a great time for a free 30-day trial of Loggly.

 DIY Elastic Stack: The 5 stages of grief

 Elk Logging- To Elk or Not to ELk Elk

 Alternative to Elk Logging